johnlund/epistemic-stance/README.md

 In addition, I drew from other sources (Nussbaum et al. 2008; Hofer & Pintrich 1997; Wu et al. 2025) to understand more nuance in the these areas as regards to reasoning and belief.

-As mentioned above, epistemic stance is a gateway to broader understanding of the potential understanding and use of epistemology in LLMs, leading to further study in:
+As mentioned above, epistemic stance is a gateway to broader understanding of the potential capabilities and alignment of epistemology in LLMs, leading to further study in:

-- **Adaptive Persuasion**: Can and do LLMs adapt their dialogue to appeal to certain epistemic priors held by the humans using them?
+- **Adaptive Persuasion**: Can and do LLMs adapt their dialogue to appeal to certain reasoning/epistemic frameworks held by the humans using them?
 - **Theory of Mind**: How comprehensive is this understanding, and what models of epistemology are exhibited?
 - **Evaluation Gaps**: Are there currently gaps in evaluations and benchmarks that are missing more nuanced and strategic forms of manipulation and persuasion?